mwhipple/mwhipple.github.io/software_architecture.md

 comment any archiecture without coordinated engineering buy-in is an invitation for many types of issues).

-Additionally, architecture involves preserving the \"conceptual integrity\" (Brooks) of larger systems.
+Additionally, architecture involves preserving the "conceptual integrity" (Brooks) of larger systems.
 In addition to needing to mediate potential disagreements between different actors, having a clear and coherent vision can chart a clearer course for the whole solution and help combat complexity that could be introduced by wanton